 Average price has risen by 37.2 cents in the last 20 days

 The average price of a gallon of self-serve gasoline in Los Angeles County has risen by nearly 37.5 cents over the past 20 days.
 The price has risen $37.1 cents in the past week, 35.4 cents in the last month, and a whopping 84.5 cents in the last year.
 Rising oil prices and a shortage of local gasoline are two of the primary reasons for the high price.

 The increase in prices is partly due to increased demand for gasoline during the July 4 holiday, and it could happen again over Memorial Day weekend.
 In addition, California’s strict environmental laws require refiners to use a specific gasoline blend for the state.
 There are few suppliers of California’s unique blend and the market is limited in its ability to import fuel from other regions.
 The price increases are also reflected in higher taxes.

 Crude oil prices account for more than half of overall gas prices

 As oil prices continue to rise, the impact of higher crude prices will be felt most by lower-income households.
 The bottom forty percent of earners will quickly blow through their savings.
 In fact, according to Vice President Biden, oil prices over $130 per barrel cause “demand destruction,” causing consumers to stick to the essentials like gas and food.
-Refineries are already experiencing lower demand, which means that they are unable to process more crude oil.
+Refineries are already experiencing lower demand due to price drop alert, which means that they are unable to process more crude oil.